Freedom

 property must be treated as government

-making abilities to live, as they are an
+live, as they are an integral part of

 "Rights

-rights.
-I cannot force you to print my
+cannot force you to print my article in

-company.
-I do not have a right to
+job with your company.
+I do not have

 government cannot, force you to hire